VictorMaria/Banka/README.md

 5. User can create a bank account.
 6. Admin/staff can fetch a specific bank account.
 7. Admin/staff can activate or deactivate a bank account.
-8. User can retrieve their account balance.
+8. User can retrieve his/her account balance.
 9. Staff can credit an account.
 10. Staff can debit an account.
-10. Admin/staff can delete a bank account.
+11. Admin/staff can delete a bank account.

 ___